DmytroY/family-accounting/documentation/API_specification.md

 ### 1. Overview
 API is RESTful JSON-based API.
 All requests are made to the endpoint beginning .../api/.
 All requests must be secure, i.e. https, not http.

-In the examples below all requests have Host: http://127.0.0.1:8000 which is related to the test development server.
+In the examples below all requests have http://localhost:8000 or http://127.0.0.1:8000 which is related to the test development server.
 Note that in the production proper host shoud be used.

 ### 2. Obtaining API token
 use next format of request for obtaining authentication token: